Busch Gardens Tampa Bay: Events

 Every September and October since 2000, Busch Gardens is transformed into Howl-O-Scream.
-This event contains haunted houses, scare zones and shows.
-Howl-O-Scream is one of the top rated Halloween events in the United States.
+This event contains haunted houses, scare zones, and shows.
+Howl-O-Scream is one of the top-rated Halloween events in the United States.
 Howl-O-Scream has featured some attractions of the park turned into "horrified" attractions at night.
-This includes Serengeti Safari Tours, which was turned into Evening Serengeti Safari Tours and Curiosity Caverns, which was turned into Dark Cavern, both in 2000.
+This includes Serengeti Safari Tours, which was turned into Evening Serengeti Safari Tours, and Curiosity Caverns, which was turned into Dark Cavern, both in 2000.
 In 2012, Howl-O-Scream celebrated 13 "unlucky" years.

 From November to December, theaters throughout the park are transformed into Christmas-themed shows (Like Christmas On Ice in the Moroccan Palace) in celebration of the holiday season for an event called Christmas Town.
 The park is decorated with over a million Christmas lights and theming.
 At Snow World, guests may play in snow and ride down ice slides.
 This event was first introduced in 2012.
-At Santa's House, guests may bring their little ones and have pictures taken with Santa Claus, Mrs. Claus, and Santa's Elves next to the Nairobi Train Station which circles around the Serengeti Plain as the Christmas Town Sing Along Train featuring select Christmas carols and songs.
+At Santa's House, guests may bring their little ones and have pictures taken with Santa Claus, Mrs. Claus, and Santa's Elves next to the Nairobi Train Station, which circles around the Serengeti Plain as the Christmas Town Sing Along Train featuring select Christmas carols and songs.
 Guests may also meet the stars from Rudolph the Red-Nosed Reindeer over in Rudolph's Winter Wonderland since 2016.
-Two Christmas Town princesses can be spotted in the Icy Forest (Ice Princess), and the poinsettia trees (Poinsettia Princess) which guests can also have pictures taken.
-Princess Fae, a sugarplum princess made her debut during the 2019 Christmas Town season.
-The poinsettia, sugarplum and icy princesses can also be seen together there near closing time.
+Two Christmas Town princesses can be spotted in the Icy Forest (Ice Princess) and the poinsettia trees (Poinsettia Princess), where guests can also have pictures taken.
+Princess Fae, a sugarplum princess, made her debut during the 2019 Christmas Town season.
+The poinsettia, sugarplum, and icy princesses can also be seen together there near closing time.

-During New Year's Eve, Busch Gardens celebrates the new year by hosting live music throughout the park, thrill rides opened through the night and fireworks located at the Gwazi Field.
+During New Year's Eve, Busch Gardens celebrates the new year by hosting live music throughout the park, thrill rides open through the night, and fireworks located at the Gwazi Field.
 Including a park-wide countdown to the new year.